Gothic quarter, Barcelona

 In the Gothic quarter of Barcelona, it is proposed to make use of the roof of a building to create a living space, where originally, the water tanks for the building were located.

-The project proposes a contemporary dialogue with the historical building taking the maximum advantage of the context.
+The project proposes a new dialogue with the historical building and context.
 A space in which the abstraction of the natural elements such as vegetation, water, stone, wind and light are the main protagonists of the space.

 The limit between exterior and interior vanishes.
 The inner space extends into the terrace, the terrace, formed by platforms suspended on the stony surface becomes an extension of the house.
 The façade sets out like a changing wall composed by multiple layers that adapt in relation with the light, the ventilation and the privacy of the space.